hpmmadushanka/MI_DAS/README.md

 step 3 - download yolact.pth file from here and put it inside the weights file. (we used the third one(yolact_base_54_800000.pth))

-Then in the main directory you need to create a folder named "weights" and you should download the weights from the internet to this "weights" folder.
-The following links for the weights downloads have been given below.

 |Image Size| Backbone| FPS| mAP| Weights|
 |:------------------------:|:------------------------:|:------------------------:|:------------------------:|:------------------------:|